Isotropic Cellular Automata: the DDLab iso-rule paradigm: input-entropy and min-max variability

 The mean entropy is the average $H_N$ over a longer run of time-steps.
 The entropy-variability known as min-max\footnote{Variability by min-max is preferable to the previously adopted\cite{Wuensche97,Wuensche99} standard deviation which gives a high value for monotonic entropy decrease, characteristic of a foreground pattern gradually dying out, which would be misleading to identify complex dynamics.
 Min-max is low for dying out dynamics so this problem is avoided.} is the maximum up-slope found in a run of time-steps --- the rise in entropy following a lower value.

-A high entropy variability can be produced by glider dynamics, because collisions create local chaos raising the entropy, from which gliders re-emerge lowering entropy.
+High entropy variability can be produced by glider dynamics, because collisions create local chaos raising the entropy, from which gliders re-emerge lowering entropy.
 The basic argument is that if the entropy continues to vary sufficiently in typical dynamics, moving both up and down, then some kind of large scale structural interactions are unfolding.
 As well as glider dynamics, this might include competing zones of ordered domains, of order and chaos, of domains of competing chaos, or some combination of the above.

-Low entropy variability is a consequence of both steady chaos and steady order, especially when patterns stabilise or freeze.
-However, the mean entropy for chaos high, for order low.
+Low entropy variability is a consequence of both steady chaos or steady order especially when patterns stabilise or freeze.
+However, the mean entropy for chaos is high, for order low.
 In this way the quality of dynamics can be distinguished.